DataDog/documentation/content/en/monitors/types/process.md

 {{< img src="monitors/monitor_types/process/select_processes.png" alt="Select processes" style="width:90%;">}}

 After defining your search, a graph is displayed above the search inputs with an approximation of the total number of processes found.
 It is recommended to keep your monitor scoped to a few thousand processes.
 Use additional tags to narrow the search down or consider splitting a monitor into multiple ones if needed.
-For more granular data, visit your [Live Process Page][4].
+For more granular data, see the [Live Process page][4].

 #### Tags search